 By incorporating these first-grade reading strategies into your classroom instruction, you can help your students develop the critical literacy skills they need to be successful readers now and in the future.

 So why is reading so important?
 There are really too many reasons to list!
 If you want your child to succeed in school and life, make sure that you encourage them to read every day.

 The Different Types of First Grade Readers

-There are a different types of first grade readers.
+There are different types of first grade readers.
 Some students may be able to read independently, while others may need more support.